MP-Gadget/bigfile/README.rst

     print (data.size)
     print (data.dtype)
-    # just read a few particles
+    # just read a few particles, because there are 700 billion of them.
     print data[10:30]